samrathreddy/Coding-Contest-Tracker/README.md

 - **Multi-Platform Integration**: Aggregates contests from LeetCode, Codeforces, Codechef.
 - **Real-time Updates**: Leverages platform APIs to provide the most current contest schedules.
 - **Contest Filtering**: Sort and filter contests by platform, date, duration, and type.
+- **Smart Match**: Automatically matched with the correct tutorial video for the contest from the respective platform playlist.
+- **Reminder**: Integrates with Google Calendar to remind you of the upcoming contests.
 - **Theme Support**: Elegant light and dark mode for comfortable viewing in any environment.
 - **Video Integration**: Watch contest-related tutorials and explanations directly within the app.
 - **Responsive Design**: Full functionality across desktop and mobile devices.